Ep 60: Separation Strategies That Backfire

 Ep 50: Using Light to Support Sleep: A Conversation About Quantum Biology with Carrie Bennett

 Join Heather Boyd as she talks to Carrie Bennett, a health educator in the emerging field of quantum biology, about using light to optimize health and sleep.
-Carrie has a background in biology, nutrition, and bodywork.
-Her work focuses on supporting clients by translating and applying research and knowledge on the use of light and water to promote optimal health.
+Carrie has a background in biology, nutrition and body work.
+Her work is focused on supporting clients by translating and applying research and knowledge about using light and water for promoting optimal health.

 In this episode, Heather and Carrie talk about: